 DMT or N, N-dimethyltryptamine in medical talk — is a hallucinogenic tryptamine that produces effects similar to those of psychedelics, like LSD and Psilocybin.
 The use of DMT can be traced back hundreds of years and is often associated with religious practices or rituals.
 DMT is used primarily for its psychoactive, hallucinogenic effects.

-The effects commonly experienced while using DMT, are:
+The effects commonly experienced while using Raw DMT Powder (1g), are:

 - Floating sensation